 - For severe symptoms, follow emergency medical process; Symptoms include:

 - Cough, shortness of breath, fever, chills, repeated shaking with chills, muscle pain, headache, sore throat or loss of taste or smell.

-- Report exposure or confirmed cases to your supervisor.
+- Report any exposure or confirmed cases to your Supervisor.